DanielRider/Zach-Bot/README.md

 # ZACHBOT

+## What is ZachBot

+This will be a locally ran LLM finetuned on Zach's discord messages.
+That will then be able to respond to messages, periodically send a message, and respond to slash commands

 ## Structure

 The top level directory has some weird stuff going on with the index.html and index.js.
 To see what that does run: